In order to help you more quickly, please CLICK HERE TO EMAIL US or call 704.372.8322. A representative of the firm will call you ASAP.

 Nursing homes frequently are understaffed and their workers underpaid.
 Professional nursing duties often are delegated to low-paid and unskilled workers.

-As baby boomers are coming of age and beginning to require elderly assistance, the situation with nursing homes becomes even more critical.
-The supply of beds in nursing homes is predicted to fall significantly short of the demand in upcoming years.
+As baby boomers begin to require elder care, the situation with nursing homes becomes even more critical.
+The supply of beds in nursing homes is predicted to fall significantly short of the demand in coming years.

 While supply and demand are resulting in substandard conditions in nursing homes, if elder abuse is not legally taken to task, the occurrence of abuse will only get worse.